syedmazharaliraza/VocaBuild/README.md

-[Due to GPT API's expiration, it has been replaced with Dictionary API]

 # VocaBuild - Your Personalized Word Companion

 VocaBuild is a Google Chrome extension built using ReactJS that allows you to select any word on any web page and view its meaning in a tooltip.
 You can also save any word for future reference and view your saved words within the extension.